phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 ## Pre-requisite:

 1. Docker should be installed on your local machine.
-We will rely on docker-compose.yaml file to pull docker images for Telegraf, InfluxDB 3 Core/Enteprise and Grafana.
+We will rely on the [docker-compose.yaml](docker-compose.yml) file to configure and install Telegraf, InfluxDB 3 Core/Enteprise and Grafana docker images.
-2. Git
+2. Git for version control (optional)
-3. Editor like VS Code
+3. Editor

 # Steps: